A Working Class Matriarch in the Upper Middle Class

 I had this one job interview where I was asked to define myself in a word or phrase.
 I answered "problem-solver" because this is basically how I learned - the result of a Socratic education.
 When my interviewer took me to see the Head Honcho (Imagine here Chris Farley's act as the Motivator Guy - if you don't know what I'm talking about, look up on YouTube for Saturday Night Live: Chris Farley.)

 "I understaannd that youuur a prob-lem sol-ver," he orated.
 "Well, we don't haave any problems heere, we only have opportunities."

 Man, did they have opportunities.

 Then in 1991, for the first time in my life, I lost my job.
 It wasn't just me, they fired the entire department, moved operations to corporate headquarters (far away) with a plan to hire back just 25 people.
 The experience was ugly.
 "We're going to save X million dollars getting rid of you people."
 One time they said, "We can't wait to get rid of you.
 But, you know, we can't fire you until you finish your projects."
 So, one by one, as we finished our projects, we disappeared.
 I was part of the last group of six.
 The office was like a morgue.
 Then one day, a woman manager who had been hired for the new corporate office came down the stairs, singing.
 We all stood in wonder.
-As she emerged on the first floor, she sang in operatic recitativ, "I'm not going to Chicago."
+As she emerged on the first floor and saw us there with our mouths open, she sang in operatic recitatif, "I'm not going to Chicago."
 She had quit.

 Around 1995 I read a book review for a novel written by a woman, a professor of literature at Oxford University.
 She had written three novels.
 For the first two, reviewers loved the way she wrote, but they didn't like her stories which were about upper middle class life among intellectuals.
 In the third novel, the one in the review I was reading, she returned to her roots, the working class, and was getting rave reviews for both her style and her story.
 It hit home with me.